Elmer A. Benson: Entry into politics

-Benson was a close ally of Governor Floyd B. Olson, another member of the Farmer-Labor Party, who helped orchestrate Benson's political rise.
-Olson appointed Benson state Commissioner of Securities before choosing him to replace Thomas D. Schall in the United States Senate after Schall's death in December 1935.
-Benson served in the 74th congress, until November 3, 1936.
+While working as a banker, Benson also organized the Farmer-Labor Party in his native Swift County.
+He was a close ally of Governor Floyd B. Olson, another Farmer-Laborite, who helped orchestrate Benson's political rise.
+Olson appointed Benson state Commissioner of Securities in 1932.
+On April 30, 1933, Olson appointed Benson as Commissioner of Banking.
+Olson promoted Benson again, choosing him to replace Thomas D. Schall in the United States Senate after Schall's death in December 1935.
+Benson served in the 74th congress until November 3, 1936.

 Governor of Minnesota

 After Olson's premature death from cancer in 1936 and the interregnum of Lieutenant Governor Hjalmar Petersen, Benson stepped into the breach and was elected the 24th governor of Minnesota by the largest margin in state history.
 He served as the 24th governor of Minnesota from January 4, 1937, to January 2, 1939.
 His defeat by a record margin in 1938 is seen as the beginning of the end of the Farmer-Labor Party as an independent political force and a setback for progressive politics in Minnesota.

-In 1940, he ran for the United States Senate against Henrik Shipstead, an incumbent senator who defected from the Farmer-Labor Party to join the Republicans.
-Benson took second place, receiving 25% of the vote, in a race that also involved a Democrat, while Shipstead was reelected.
-He ran for the Senate for the last time in 1942, losing to Republican Joseph H. Ball in a four-way race.
+Benson launched his campaign on September 21, 1936, at the county armory in Appleton, Minnesota.
+In his keynote address, he argued against the Republican plan to pass a constitutional amendment banning property tax and increasing sales tax.
+Benson argued that the state should instead deliver tax relief by raising the income tax on the rich, the inheritance tax, and various forms of higher corporate tax.
+All 2,000 seats at the armory were filled, as was all standing room, and 3,000 people gathered in a nearby park to listen to the broadcast.
+Benson found it difficult to deliver the speech due to the amount of applause received.
+On October 9, 1936, Franklin D. Roosevelt delivered an address at the Minnesota State Capitol in which he endorsed Benson for governor.
+Benson called Roosevelt a "man who has done more for industrial workers, small business men, and farmers than any other man in this generation".
+Like previous Farmer-Laborite candidates, Benson faced regular accusations of communism.
+Specifically, he was accused of being a supporter of Earl Browder.
+Benson said these accusations were created to distract from real issues.
+He did not treat them seriously, mostly ignoring them.